caunhach/BattleShip/README.md

 - the program will let you put the coordinate with limited try (2 * size times). the player will win if they can destroy all ships with less that amount of times.

 ## Preparation / Plan
+We have 3 classes
+  1. GameLauncher class: launches the game, print instruction, and lets the program exit when exit status is false (player types "exit").